Mouflon

 Population threats

-Mouflon are threatened by expanding agriculture and farming, which has reduced population numbers and dispersed individuals into small, fragmented groups.
+Mouflons are threatened by expanding agriculture and farming, which has reduced population numbers and dispersed individuals into small, fragmented groups.
 Overgrazing throughout their range due to the expansion of sheep farming has resulted in erosion, reducing this species' suitable habitat.
 Consequently, pressure on hunting is high, which leads to a fragmented distribution.
-Parasites and contagious diseases from domestic livestock, especially domestic sheep, in many areas are a major threat.
-Poachers take adult rams for the value of their horns as trophies, and lambs are sometimes poached at birth to become pets.
+Parasites and contagious diseases from domestic livestock, especially domestic sheep, in many areas, are a major threat.
+Poachers take adult males for the value of their horns as trophies, and lambs are sometimes poached at birth to become pets.

 Population number